Gerald R. Ford International Airport

 Forecast Outlook

-The TAF forecast covers the next 20 hours.
+The TAF forecast covers the next 21 hours.
 Conditions are expected to fluctuate between VFR and MVFR.
 VFR pilots should be prepared for deteriorating conditions.
-Expected weather includes: Light Thunderstorm Rain, Mist, Mist.
-Temporary VFR conditions are forecast between 16:00Z and 18:00Z.
+Expected weather includes: Light Thunderstorm Rain, Mist.
+There is a 30% probability of MVFR conditions with Light Thunderstorm Rain, Mist between 21:00Z and 02:00Z.

 Pilot Recommendations